rayjon/nomo50/README.md

   The Kent State Massacre occurs at Kent State in Ohio where 13 unarmed university students are shot by the National Guard during a peacful anti-Vietnam War protest.

   Police unions form in major U.S. Cities in response to the professionalism movement of the 1950’s set forth by O. W. Wilson and an increasing awareness of police brutality.

+ - **1971

+   U.S. President Richard Nixon declares the "War on Drugs" introducing no-knock warrant enformance and mandatory sentencing and setting the stage for mass incarceration of people of color.

 - **1980**